canonical/checkbox/checkbox-ng/docs/manpages/plainbox-run.rst

         Exported data will include the full resource map.
 Resources are records of key-value sets that are associated with each job result for jobs that have plugin type `resource`.
-They are expected to be printed to `stdout` by such `resource jobs` and are parsed and stored by PlainBox.
+They are expected to be printed to `stdout` by such `resource jobs` and are parsed and stored by Plainbox.

     with-job-defs:
         Exported data will include some of the properties of each job